Notting Hill Genesis: Properties managed

 As of 2016, stock owned and managed totals 32,139.
 The highest proportions of stock were based in the London boroughs of Barnet, Brent, Camden and the City of Westminster.

 Finances

 From 2005 to 2007, Genesis spent £200 million on its land bank for new developments.
-As the late-2000s financial crisis developed, Genesis wrote off around £6 million from asset values in its balance sheet each year from 2008 to 2010, but in 2011 this entry in its accounts increased to £20 million – a third of the total impairment booked by all housing associations in the year.
+From 2008 to 2010, during the Great Recession, Genesis wrote off around £6 million from asset values in its balance sheet each year, but in 2011 this entry in its accounts increased to £20 million – a third of the total impairment booked by all housing associations in the year.

 Genesis strengthened its financial position by raising its first own-name bond issue for £200 million in 2010.
 It rationalised its asset holdings, selling its 40% interest in a portfolio of 1,650 properties in central London to Grainger plc for £15m in 2011.

-In August 2015 Genesis controversially announced that it would no longer be building homes for social rent and would now bring the rents of its existing stock into line with affordable and market rental rates as they become vacant.
+In August 2015, Genesis controversially announced that it would no longer be building homes for social rent and would bring the rents of its existing stock into line with affordable and market rental rates as they become vacant.